-Possibly that the shortest and the simplest way to describe a bank.
-The cooperative banks are small financial institutions that lend money with generally lower interest rates and do not have deep pockets.
+Possibly the shortest and simplest way to describe a bank.
+Cooperative banks are small financial institutions that lend money with generally lower interest rates and do not have deep pockets.
 Here, in this article, we would be talking about the top 10 cooperative banks in India.

 1. Saraswat Cooperative Bank

 Well regarded as one of the largest banks of its type in the nation, the bank boasts a bright history of over 100 years.
 Presently, the bank is headed by Gautam Thakur who happens to be the Chairman of the bank.

 The bank has a revenue of around Rs 3,376.02, which is commendable for a cooperative bank.
 The great customer support and the transparent policies of the bank have helped the bank not only to stay afloat for all these years but also to shape itself up as one of the giants of its type in the nation.

 Founded in the year 1906 by N.C.
 Kelkar, this bank has its roots in the pre-independence era.
 The company has a workforce of more than 2800 and operates at as many as 140 branches across the nation.
 The bank has produced some promising figures when it comes to its market capitalization and profits.